Our Development Center

 Whether you choose a nanny, a nursery school, a commercial site, a privately funded center, a Head Start, a Montessori, or any other early childhood provider, quality is key for optimal growth and development.
 Every family must make these choices and find one that suits their family’s needs.
 Each child is unique and many thrive in different environments.

 Our goal is to provide a home away from home for children in our care.
 To accomplish this goal, the Center places an emphasis on a homelike atmosphere, with periods of instruction so that the child will develop an interest and enthusiasm for learning.
 We try to alternate periods of structure with periods of independent choice to offer a wide variety of opportunities to develop both self and social growth.
-Our programs are designed with specific ages in mind, all of which include play as a central focus to learning.
+Our program and sessions are designed with specific ages in mind, all of which include play as a central focus to learning.
 We believe in collaboration and communication between parents and educators.
 We utilize tools like the “ProCare” communication tool, which is a communication app for photos, journal entries, instant messaging, observations, goals, and assessments.
 It will give you a window into the classroom activities and the ability to really see the kids grow both cognitively and socially.
 You and your child will feel safe and happy at Extended Love.